AP analysis: Federal executions likely a COVID superspreader

 “I could not say no to a man who would soon be killed,” Nur wrote.
 “That I contracted COVID-19 in the process was collateral damage” of executions during a pandemic.

-Later, two journalists tested positive for the virus after witnessing other executions in early December, then had contact with activists and their own loved ones, who later tested positive as well.
+Later, two journalists tested positive for the virus after witnessing other executions in January, then had contact with activists and their own loved ones, who later tested positive as well.
 Despite being informed of the diagnoses, the Bureau of Prisons knowingly withheld the information from other media witnesses and decided not to initiate any contact tracing efforts.

 By mid-December, prison officials said that both Corey Johnson and Dustin Higgs were sick.
 They were the last two prisoners to be executed, just days before President Joe Biden took office.